pklaus/timetable/README.md

 ## Overview

-This is the latest version 1.41 of a LaTeX package for creating one-week timetables as they can frequently be found in universities or schools.
-It contains bugfixes to 1.4.
+This is the latest version 1.41 of a LaTeX package for creating one-week timetables as they are frequently needed in universities or schools.

-New features of this version are pdfLaTeX compatibility, and several design extensions.
-This package is fully interface compatible to documents created under version 1.3, and contains all amendments proposed by Daniel Bader.
-Like its predecessor, however, it is unfortunately incompatible to versions 1.1 and 1.2.

 ## Website